awsdocs/aws-freertos-docs/doc_source/userguide/ota-demo.md

 # Over\-the\-Air Updates Demo Application<a name="ota-demo"></a>

 Amazon FreeRTOS includes a demo application that demonstrates the functionality of the OTA library\.
-The OTA demo application is located in the `demos\common\ota` subdirectory\.
+The OTA demo application is located in the `<amazon-freertos>/demos/ota` subdirectory\.

 The OTA demo application: